mrc-ide/packit/docs/auth.md

 (Spring Boot configuration).
 Development versions of both files can be found in `api/app/src/main/resources`.

 Relevant `application.properties` values:
-- `auth.basic.secret` Secret used to encode and decode JWT tokens
+- `auth.jwt.secret` Secret used to encode and decode JWT tokens
 - `auth.oauth2.redirect.url` The front end API Packit url to redirect to on successful user authentication - this should be of form `[FRONT END BASE URL}/redirect`
-- `auth.enableGithubLogin` true if GitHub auth should be enabled for this instance
-- `auth.enableFormLogin` true if Basic auth should be enabled for this instance
 - `auth.expiryDays` Number of days before a JWT token shoul expire
 - `auth.enabled` true if auth is enabled - if false, all data is visible to any user, and no login is required
-- `auth.githubAPIBaseUrl` Base URL for querying GitHub API to verify PAT and check user Org membership - this is unlikely to change!
+- `auth.method` - if auth is enabled, which method is supported - possible values are `github`, `basic` and `preauth`
-- `auth.githubAPIOrgs` Comma separated list of authorized GitHub Organizations - a GitHub user must be a member of one of these in order to log in.
+- `auth.githubAPIOrg` - authorized GitHub Organization - a GitHub user must be a member of this org in order to log in.
+- `auth.githubAPITeam` - if this is set, a GitHub user must also be a member of this team in order to log in

 Relevant `application.properties` values:
 - `spring.security.oauth2.client.registration.github.client-id`